Kiwinicki/Kiwinicki.github.io/blog/2025-04-04-training-tricks.md

         - at the begining $AB$ are no-op but thanks to $A$ being Gaussian there will be symmetry breaking
     - some good links about it: [Sebastian Raschka](https://magazine.sebastianraschka.com/p/lora-and-dora-from-scratch), [AI Coffe Break](https://youtu.be/KEv-F5UkhxU?si=JcCjdEV-7tXPvk2r)
 - QLoRA - It differs in that base model is quantized (usually to 4-bit) but LoRA layers are kept in 16-bit precision
-- After training its good to merge LoRA layers with the base model for less overhead (but you can't swap them later).
+- After training its good to merge LoRA layers with the base model for less latency and computational overhead (but you can't swap if you have more of them).
 - DoRA - decomposition of weight matrix into magnitude vector $m$ (euclidean distance) & directional matrix $V$ (angle) and train them separately.
 - GaLore - LoRA but for gradient matrix.
 Supposedly works also for pretraining in contrast to LoRA, but I didn't tried it.
 - Prefix Tuning - In place of the prompt you put a random init vector (the so-called prefix) and optimize it until you get the correct answer.
-    - "+" tiny amount of parameters to tune
+    - ✅ tiny amount of parameters to tune
-    - "-" takes context length (but alternatively you would put pre-prompt there)
+    - ❌ takes context length (but alternatively you would put pre-prompt there)
-    - "-" interpretability - these are not words, but you can decode it to "nearest" words but it often gibberish
+    - ❌ interpretability - these are not words, but you can decode it to "nearest" words but it often gibberish

-## Training initialization

-- init weights properly (relaying on default pytorch init isn't always optimal)
-- LR scheduler (OneCycleLR, lr warmup, etc.) and lr search.
-Similar for BS (batch size warmup etc.)
-- max out batch size to fill whole VRAM ([batch size finder](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.BatchSizeFinder.html))
-- some rule regarding relation of LR & BS - [$LR \approx \sqrt{BS}$](https://x.com/cloneofsimo/status/1907731069878825400) (there is also issue of "[critical batch size](https://x.com/SeunghyunSEO7/status/1877188952920125836)")
-- if you can't fit enough batch size for stable training (e.g. bsz=1) then use gradient accumulation.
-In pure pytorch it is calling opt.step() less frequently what results in effectively higher batch size.
-- gradient clipping - prevents exploding gradients by capping their magnitude during backpropagation.
-- Start from pretrained model (transfer learning) and swap last layer.
-    - Freeze whole model except last layer and after few epochs gradually unfreeze rest of the layers.

-## Architecture

-- normalization layers (stabilize and speeding up training - you can use higher LR)
-- turn off bias before BatchNorm (bn already does shift)
-- MoE - model architecture which selectively activates only part of the model. memory-computation tradeoff.
-MoE faster achives same loss under the same computational budged compared to dense models.
-- MoD (Mixture of Depths) - learned skip connection for each transformer block, model learns to not waste compute on easy tokens.
-- Stochastic Depth - each layer in **deep** ConvNet have probability of not being dropped from 1.0 (for first layer) to 0.5 (for last layer).
-Simply dropout whole layers (prevents vanishing gradients, faster training,  better performance)

-### LLM only

-- SuperBPE - groups frequent word sequences into single tokens, improving efficiency and performance.
-Common word combinations get treated as one unit by the tokenizer, which reduces the number of easy-to-predict sequences.
-This creates a more balanced prediction difficulty across tokens, allowing the model to distribute computational effort more effectively.
-[Author explaination](https://x.com/alisawuffles/status/1903125390618661068)

-### Diffusion only

-- latent diffusion - diffuse in latent space, not pixel space.
-VAE encoder $\rightarrow$ latent (diffuse $N\times$) $\rightarrow$ VAE decoder.
-SD1.5 VAE maybe big but you can use [TAESD](https://huggingface.co/madebyollin/taesd) ($(3\cdot512\cdot512)/(16\cdot64\cdot64)=12\times$ compression, 5MB for enc/dec each and minimal computational overhead)
-    - if you want train on ImageNet: https://huggingface.co/datasets/fal/cosmos-imagenet (compressed to 2.45GB)
-- [Min-SNR](https://arxiv.org/abs/2303.09556) - method of adding a weightning to the loss based on the SNR (signal to noise ratio) of the timestep.
-It prevents conflicting gradients from different deniosing phases (beggining, mid and final refinements)

-## Mixed precision
+### Mixed Precision Strategies

 https://sebastianraschka.com/blog/2023/llm-mixed-precision-copy.html